 - a.
-The research involves no more than minimal risk to the subjects, - b.
-The waiver or alteration will not adversely affect the rights and welfare of the subjects, - c.
-The research could not practicably be carried out without the waiver or alteration, d.
-Whenever appropriate, the subjects will be provided with additional pertinent information after participation, and e. the research is not FDA-regulated.
+The clinical investigation involves no more than minimal risk to the participants. - b.
+The waiver or alteration will not adversely affect the rights and welfare of the participants. - c.
+The research could not practicably be carried out without the waiver or alteration. - d.
+When appropriate, the participants will be provided with additional pertinent information after participation.